-Recent advances in equipment, including innovative transfer and direct-print sublimation printer technologies, plus vastly improved ink disbursement systems as well as a new host of colorful lightweight printable fabrics are helping to drive the entire category, providing shops with a host of new applications to offer customers.
+Recent advances in equipment, including innovative transfer and direct-print sublimation printer technologies, plus vastly improved ink disbursement systems, as well as a host of new colorful, lightweight printable fabrics are helping to drive the entire category, providing shops with a host of new applications to offer customers.

-“We are seeing a revival in digital textile printing beyond transfer sublimation printing and direct disperse sublimation printing,” reports Rob Almstrom, president at American Print Consultants, LLC and a distributor for INX products in Chambersburg, Pennsylvania.
+“We are seeing a revival in digital textile printing beyond transfer sublimation printing and direct disperse sublimation printing,” reports Rob Almstrom, president at American Print Consultants LLC and a distributor for INX products in Chambersburg, Pennsylvania.
 “Prior to the economic recession of 2008, sublimation printing, as well as other forms of digital textile decoration, were on the rise.
 These technologies included natural fiber and nylon-based fabrics using acid- and reactive-dye inks.”

 He points out that an impact of the so-called Great Recession was a substantial slowing of the growth of sublimation printing—along with everything else.
 Much of this was due to the significant investment in post-processing equipment necessary to finish these goods.

 “As the economy continues to recover, we are seeing immense growth in digital sublimation printing as well as a new demand for more fabric choices and products as the use of digitally prepared textiles expands into new markets and industries.
 We are also seeing remarkable gains in the development of larger and faster digital textile printing equipment to meet the demands of the current market growth.”